build-on-aws/content/concepts/devops-essentials/index.md

 ### Additional Resources

-You can find other articles on BuildOn about DevOps using the DevOps tag.
+You can find other articles on [Community.aws](/) about DevOps using the DevOps tag.
 If community based learning is your thing, you should definitely look for one near you, there are a variety of DevOps meetups run around the globe!

 **Conferences:**